 Look into other savvy businesses too and you'll notice a common theme.
 Often the ones that survive great hardship are not the largest or the strongest, but the most adaptable to change.

 Right now, businesses in Brisbane are facing arguably their toughest challenge.
-The coronavirus pandemic has been a game-changer and Council is committed to helping businesses and protecting local jobs.
-As well as our business relief package including fee waivers, Council has a range of support, resources and information available and is offering rates relief for up to nine months.
+The coronavirus pandemic has been a game-changer and Council is committed to helping businesses and protecting local jobs, with a range of support, resources and information available.

 While times are tough now, we know our city is resilient.
 Local businesses are thinking outside the square to devise new ways to deliver their products and services.

-Here are just a couple of local Brisbane businesses who are facing the challenge head on and inspiring us with their creativity.
+Here are just a couple of local Brisbane businesses who have faced the challenge head on and have inspired us with their creativity.

 Feeding the people